 So, what is the financial super app?
 A financial super app is a mobile application that provides a variety of financial related services, such as banking, payments, investments, insurance, and more in one convenient place.
 In other words, it is a digital ecosystem with wide range of features and services that are tailored to the needs of most users.
 These apps are designed to make it easy for users to manage their finances and use additional services on the go, so the user experience and seamless flow are extremely important.
 They typically offer features like account management, online shopping, mobile payments, and the ability to track expenses and investments.

 Well known example of the super app is WeChat, launched in 2011 by the Chinese internet giant Tencent.
 WeChat messenger contains more than a million products and micro applications from financial transactions, loans and trade to games, entertainment and ticket booking.
 Over 800 million active users use the app every month.
 Other super app examples include Grab, Line and Gojek (Get).

 The presence of a large number of products and the flow of big data passing through the bank can become a promising basis for building a highly personalized banking ecosystem around a specific user.
 And, today, there are more and more advanced technological solutions of data processing and personalization through AI in banking accessible on the market.

 However, despite the technological opportunities, the key challenge is delivering the super app experience in a clear and user-friendly way.

-UXDA first introduced our vision of the banking super app in 2016 in the Neobank UX Fintech Case Study.
+UXDA first introduced our vision of the Fintech super app solution in 2016 in the Neobank UX Fintech Case Study.
 Our team visualized how a mobile banking platform can operate and expand indefinitely through aggregating third-party products via APIs.

 When we consider how to create a banking super app ecosystem, there's an important question to answer: how will it work technically?
-As this kind of financial digital product is complex, a banking super app could rely on 10 mobile banking trends that you probably are already familiar with:
+As this kind of financial digital product is complex, a banking super app could rely on 10 fintech trends that you are already familiar with: